Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 Picture courtesy of PR Times

-In addition to the directly managed shops, their products are sold at department stores, Osaka and Shin-Osaka stations, and Itami and Kansai airports.
+In addition to their directly managed boutiques, you can find these sweets at major department stores, Osaka and Shin-Osaka stations, and both Itami and Kansai Airports.

 8. Umeda Cheese Lab